Ahmedshaikh77/6DOF-Robot/README.md

 - `src/ArmBot_moveit/` — MoveIt configuration and planners
 - `install/`, `build/`, `log/` — colcon build artifacts (generated)

+- **Primary language:** Python — this repository uses only Python for XACRO processing, ROS 2 launch files and helper scripts.

 ## Prerequisites
 - Ubuntu or macOS with ROS 2 (matching the workspace) installed and sourced.
 - `colcon` for building the workspace.
+ - `colcon` for building the workspace.
+ - `Python 3` (used by XACRO processing, ROS 2 launch files and helper scripts).
+Recommend using the Python version compatible with your ROS 2 distribution (e.g., 3.8+).
 On macOS / zsh, you can source the workspace with:

 ```